recolic/microsoft-intune-archlinux/README.md

 - How to clear intune-portal data?

 ```
+# Warning: You won't be able to access Microsoft Edge until login again.
 dsreg --cleanup

 # Optional: Manually clear all intune-related shit in default & login keyring.